apache/lucene/lucene/MIGRATE.md

 parse differently than before.
 If you need the exact previous behavior, clone the StandardSyntaxParser from the previous version of Lucene and create a custom query parser with that parser.

+## LucenePackage class removed (LUCENE-10260)

+LucenePackage class has been removed.
+The implementation string can be retrieved from Version.getPackageImplementationVersion().

 ## Directory API is now little endian (LUCENE-9047)

 DataOutput's writeShort, writeInt, and writeLong methods now encode with